ardalis/DevIQ-gatsby/src/docs/design-patterns/null-object-pattern.md

 }
 ```

-If using NullObjectCustomer, code is very same, except of:
+If using `NullObjectCustomer`, code is the same, except for:
 ```java
  return new NullObjectCustomer();
 ```